bthol/express-app-template/README.md

 Description: This is a template for express applications.

-Technoogies: JavaScript, Express.js, EJS, CSS
+Technologies: JavaScript, Express.js, EJS, CSS